A Touch of the Sun (1979 film)

-A Touch of the Sun, also released as No Secrets!, is a 1979 British-American comedy film directed by Peter Curran and starring Oliver Reed, Sylvaine Charlet, Peter Cushing and Wilfrid Hyde-White.
+A Touch of the Sun, also known as No Secrets!, is a 1979 British-American comedy film directed by Peter Curran and starring Oliver Reed, Sylvaine Charlet, Peter Cushing and Wilfrid Hyde-White.

-Premise
+Plot

 An American space capsule has crashed into an African dictatorship, whose ruler refuses to return it unless he is paid a large ransom.
 In response the Americans send in a secret agent to recover it.